neha-nayeem/javascript-challenge/README.md

   4. `country`
   5. `shape`

 * An additional function `populateDropdowns()` was written to automatically populate the dropdown menus with unique values for each category.
+These options were sorted in ascending order using `d3.ascending` for ease of use when selecting.